Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Results

 \begin{quote} I would rather myself go through it first and then, like, have AI check my work -- or I have not checked that, like I did not miss anything.
 Because, in a sense, that makes me feel like I own more of the results.
 That's what makes me a researcher.
 As a researcher, if I'm going through a PhD program and doing years of training, to be trained in this, I feel like I should have something to offer if it is an integral part of my job.
 Like, I'm happy to use AI as an assistant, but I do not think that it should [lead it]. \end{quote}

 In both cases, ownership emerged as a guiding principle, whether it meant taking the first pass or making the final call.
 This emphasis on ownership contrasted with how participants viewed collaboration with human peers.
 Participants acknowledged the centrality of (human) collaboration in QDA, emphasizing the need for QDA tools that support collaborative analysis.
 As one participant (P10) noted, \textit{"I think collaboration is super important. like, we always need to have multiple coders working on it.
 But it's also important to know when coders disagree, and to see, like the history of that how the codes evolve over time."} Shared authorship in human collaboration was not only accepted but often valued; disagreement and negotiation were deemed natural in the QDA process where codes and themes are co-constructed through discussions and iterative refinement for a rigorous analysis.
 However, participants were more ambivalent when considering collaboration with AI in this process.
 While they were open to incorporating AI into their workflows, sharing interpretive authority with AI raised concerns about ownership and even impact on the professional identity of the researcher.
+Across participants’ preferences for human-only, human-initiated, and AI-initiated coding, we observed a consistent pattern in how researchers conceptualized delegation.
+Participants were broadly willing to delegate low-effort, repetitive, or exploratory tasks such as scanning large datasets, identifying candidate codes, or surfacing recurring patterns, to AI systems but they resisted delegating interpretive authority, particularly for ambiguous, or context-sensitive coding decisions.
+Despite these reservations, most were open to workflows with asymmetrical collaboration that ensured that AI played a supporting role.
+While preferences regarding AI involvement varied across participants, researchers working in industry settings consistently expressed openness toward AI-supported qualitative analysis.
+Notably, all five industry participants, preferred workflows that involved AI to some degree, selecting either human-initiated or AI-initiated coding over fully human-only approaches.
+For example, P3, an industry researcher who regularly used AI features embedded in tools such as FigJam, favored AI-initiated workflows for tasks such as summarization and pattern detection, emphasizing the substantial time savings while retaining human oversight.
+Other industry participants preferred human-initiated approaches that positioned AI as a verification or support mechanism.
+P16, who worked with large, multi-country datasets, described AI as valuable for confirming themes and reducing human error when managing complex, distributed analyses.
+Together, these perspectives suggest that industry researchers were generally receptive to AI involvement in QDA, with variation centered not on whether AI should be used, but on how responsibility and control should be distributed between human researchers and AI systems.
+Participants consistently framed AI’s role as that of an assistant, rather than an equal peer or a ``co-pilot.''
+In this assistant role, AI was seen as valuable for surfacing preliminary insights and improving efficiency, especially when managing and analyzing large datasets, provided that the human researcher remained the final decision-maker.
+P2 commented on AI’s expected efficiency, predicting that it could reduce task time from four hours to two.